 The Stavros Niarchos Foundation Cultural Center

 The Stavros Niarchos Foundation is one of the world’s leading private international philanthropic organizations, making grants in the areas of arts and culture, education, health and sports, and social welfare.
-In 2006, the Stavros Niarchos Foundation announced its plans to fund the development of the Stavros Niarchos Foundation Cultural Center (SNFCC), a project that includes the construction and complete outfitting of new facilities for the National Library of Greece (NLG) and the Greek National Opera (GNO), as well as the creation of the 170,000 m² Stavros Niarchos Park.
+In 2006, the Stavros Niarchos Foundation announced its plans to fund the development of the Stavros Niarchos Foundation Cultural Center (SNFCC), a project that included the construction and complete outfitting of new facilities for the National Library of Greece (NLG) and the Greek National Opera (GNO), as well as the creation of the 170,000 m² Stavros Niarchos Park.
 In February 2008, after a closed international architectural competition, the Stavros Niarchos Foundation’s Board of Directors announced its unanimous decision: the Renzo Piano Building Workshop.
 The Visitors Center designed by Greek architecture students, Spyros Giotakis and Ayis-Panayiotis Mourelatos, was a light temporary structure, which operated until the SNFCC’s completion in mid 2016.
 It offered the public the opportunity to visit the construction site, learn about the structure and familiarize visitors with the vision and mission of the SNFCC.
-You can regularly check their ongoing activities on: www.snfcc.org/visitors-center/events.
-You may want to look e.g. for their concerts that give a taste to come of the future National Opera Theater (a free shuttle bus is provided from the Syngrou-Fix metro station).
+Since its official opening in 2017, the SNFCC has become a meeting-point for Athenians of all ages, who like to stroll in the beautiful gardens and/or attend one of many events.
+You can regularly check its ongoing activities on the SNFCC website (a free shuttle bus is provided from the Syntagma Square).

 A Esplanade, Evripidou Street, Delta Falirou